griffithlab/pVACtools/docs/pvacvector.rst

 tsv file or a fasta file containing peptide sequences and returns a peptide ordering that minimizes the effects of junctional epitopes (that may create novel peptides) between the sequences.
-It does this by using the core pVACseq services to predict the binding scores for each junctional peptide.
-It also tests junctions with spacer amino acid sequences that may help to eliminate junctional epitopes.
+It does this by using the core pVACseq services to predict the binding scores for each junctional peptide separated by a spacer amino acid sequence that may help to eliminate junctional epitopes.
+The list of spacers to be tested is specified using the ``--spacers`` parameter.
+Peptide combinations without a spacer can be tested by including ``None`` in the list of spacers.

+Peptide junctions are tested with each spacer in the order that they are specified.
+If a valid peptide ordering is found that doesn't result in any well-binding junction epitopes, that ordering is returned.
+No other spacer are tested, even if they could potentially result in better junction scores.
+This reduces runtime.
+If no valid path is found, the next spacer in the input list is tested.
-These spacer amino acid sequences can be "HH", "HHC", "HHH", "HHHD", "HHHC", "AAY", "HHHH", "HHAA", "HHL" or "AAL.
-The final vaccine ordering is achieved through a simulated annealing procedure that returns a near-optimal solution, when one exists.
+The default spacer amino acid sequences are "None", "AAY", "HHHH", "GGS", "GPGPG", "HHAA", "AAL", "HH", "HHC", "HHH", "HHHD", "HHL", "HHHC".

+The final vaccine ordering is
+achieved through a simulated annealing procedure that returns a near-optimal solution, when one exists.